 Relapse Awareness and Management

-People who live with schizophrenia and other serious mental health conditions, like all people, tend to have good times and difficult times throughout their lives.
-Most people who have schizophrenia experience times of remission, when symptoms are under control, and times of relapse, when symptoms return or even get worse.
+People who live with mental health conditions and other serious mental health conditions, like all people, tend to have good times and difficult times throughout their lives.
+Most people who have mental health conditions experience times of remission, when symptoms are under control, and times of relapse, when symptoms return or even get worse.

 Relapse can happen quickly, within days.
 But it’s most common for a relapse to develop gradually.
 Knowing the triggers and noticing the signs of relapse as early as possible can help prevent the relapse from occurring—or reduce its severity.
 Early intervention may help avoid hospitalization—or make it possible for a person to have a shorter hospital stay and get back to his or her life and recovery.

 Noticing the early signs